Duo Administration - User Enrollment & Account Management

 Create and manage your enrollment policies from Policies → User Enrollment and Account Management in the Duo Admin Panel.

-Since the enrollment and self-service portals can be invoked from a variety of applications, enrollment policies apply across all applications or by assigning a policy to groups.
+Since a variety of applications allow access to the enrollment and self-service portals, enrollment policies apply across all applications or by assigning a policy to groups.

-- Global: This is the organization’s default policy and is applied when no superseding policy applies.
+- Global: This is the organization’s default policy when no superseding policy applies.

-- If there are multiple configurable sections in the policy, it is possible that the user’s effective enrollment policy will be a combination of an item specified at the global or group level.
+- If there are multiple configurable sections in the policy, the user’s effective enrollment policy may be a combination of an item specified at the global or group level.

 - If a user is not subject to any group enrollment policy, then they are subject only to the global enrollment policy.

-- Group: Items specified in this enrollment policy apply to all users who are members of any group(s) this enrollment policy is applied to.
+- Group: Items specified in this enrollment policy apply to all users who are members of any group(s) assigned this enrollment policy.
 This applies across all applications.
-If users are members of multiple group policies, the effective policy will be determined by the order in which the group policies are applied.
+If users are members of multiple group policies, the effective policy determination is the order in which the group policies are applied.
 Users cannot have more than one global group policy apply at one time.

 Policy Enablement